Interest Rate Cap

 • Reduce refinancing and rate volatility risk

-When an interest rate cap is embedded in a debt instrument and is not closely related to the host contract, accounting standards may require it to be separated and accounted for independently.
+When a cap is embedded in a debt instrument and is not closely related to the host contract, accounting standards may require it to be separated and accounted for independently.
 Typical examples include:

 • Floating-rate bonds with non-market cap levels